Jump to the topics:

 What does skin cancer look like?

 Although having a professional doctor check your skin at your annual skin check is an essential part of skin cancer prevention and standard early detection, checking your own skin at home every three months is just as important.
 There are a number of tell-tale signs you can look for yourself to minimise the risk of developing metastatic skin cancers (skin cancers that have spread throughout the body).
-Here’s our easy guide on how to check your own skin and recognise the warning signs of skin cancer, whether it’s melanoma, basal cell carcinoma (BCC), or body squamous cell carcinoma (SCC).
+Here’s our easy guide on checking your skin and recognising the warning signs of skin cancer, whether it’s melanoma, basal cell carcinoma (BCC), or body squamous cell carcinoma (SCC).

 Different Types of Cell Cancers